-A tariff is the term used to describe how customers are charged for their energy usage.
-You might pay the same rate for electricity at all times, or you might be charged differently for using it at quiet times.
-You could even be charged differently for using different appliances in your home.
-These are all examples of tariffs.
+A ‘tariff’ is the term used to describe how customers are charged for their electricity usage.
+You may pay the same rate for all electricity usage, or you might be charged different rates depending on the time day.
+You could even be charged separate rates for using different appliances in your home.
+These are all examples of electricity tariffs.

 What electricity tariffs are there in Queensland?

 - Supply charges are what you will need to pay every day, just to remain connected to the electricity grid.
-This is a fixed daily rate of usually around $1 in Queensland.
+This is a fixed charge of usually around $1 per day in Queensland.

 - Usage charges are what you actually pay for the power you use.
 As we will explain, usage charges can vary significantly depending on the type of tariff.
-Some customers will have a single rate tariff, meaning they will always be charged the same usage rates, while others be will charged differently depending on the time they use power, or which appliances they use.
+Some customers will have a single rate tariff, meaning they will always be charged the same usage prices, while others be will charged differently depending on the time they use power.
 In this case, customers will be on two-rate, or multi-rate tariffs.

 The following tariffs are applicable to households across Queensland, whether you live in Brisbane, the Sunshine Coast, Gold Coast, or way up north.
-For those living in South East Queensland, tariff rates are set by the energy providers.
+For those living in south east Queensland, tariff rates on your bill are set by the energy providers.
 If you live somewhere else in the state, your rates remain regulated by the Queensland Competition Authority.